 - The performance over the last five years has outpaced the S&P 500.

 - 3000 of the stocks is a tiny percentage

 Which one should you choose?

-It is always a good question when you are looking at different index funds and sees which one is better.
+It is always a good question when looking at different index funds and seeing which one is better.
 Warren Buffett believes in the S&P 500 because it holds the top 500 companies in the U.S. stock market.

 I personally like VTI.
 It gives a good amount of diversification.
-When an up-and-coming company is moving up in the stock market, you will already own it.
+When an up-and-coming company moves up in the stock market, you will already own it.

 If you just had VOO instead of VTI, you may miss out on the rise of a company until it can make it into the S&P 500.

 It is up to you.
 You cannot go wrong with either one.
-Have fun, keep investing.
-If you want to take a look at two other funds.
+Have fun, and keep investing.
+Suppose you want to take a look at two other funds.
 My other two favorite ones would be VTSAX vs FZROX.
 Take a look at these two and see what you think.

 I’m Steve.
 I’m an English Teacher, traveler, and an avid outdoorsman.
 If you’d like to comment, ask a question, or simply say hi, leave me a message here, on Twitter (@thefrugalexpat1).
 Many of my posts have been written to help those in their journey to financial independence.
 I am on my journey, and as I learn more I hope to share more.
 And as always, thanks for reading The Frugal Expat.